Inclusive Curriculum and Assessment

 Guiding Questions:

-How much do I understand about how assessments influence the groups and classes I am placed in?
-Do my teachers talk to me about my test scores and why I am placed in certain groups?
+Do my teachers talk to me about my test scores and why I am placed in certain groups and classes?
 Do they work with me to set goals based on my assessment scores?

 Exploring

-rarely see how the results from my assessments influence the groups and classes I am placed in.
+I rarely (about 1-2 times per year) see how my assessment results influence the groups and/or classes I am placed in.

 Growing